-Out of the test checked 80 HCEs, only 19 had authorisation as required under the Rules.
+Out of 80 Health Care Establishments test checked, 61 were operating without authorisation from GPCB Out of the test checked 80 HCEs, only 19 had authorisation as required under the Rules.
 In rest of the HCEs either the information regarding authorisation was not available or the HCEs were operating without obtaining the same from GPCB.